aws-powertools/powertools-lambda-python/docs/core/logger.md

 ???+ note "Note: About Child Loggers"
     Coming from standard library, you might be used to use `logging.getLogger(__name__)`.
 This will create a new instance of a Logger with a different name.

     In Powertools, you can have the same effect by using `child=True` parameter: `Logger(child=True)`.
 This creates a new Logger instance named after `service.<module>`.
-All state changes will be propagated bi-directonally between Child and Parent.
+All state changes will be propagated bi-directionally between Child and Parent.

     For that reason, there could be side effects depending on the order the Child Logger is instantiated, because Child Loggers don't have a handler.